-So, you’re sold on creating a video-based learning (and if you aren’t, you should be).
+So, you’re sold on creating a video-based online course (and if you aren’t, you should be).
 A key next step is to make the process of creating videos as easy and efficient as possible.
 Setting up a simple home or office studio can go a long way toward ensuring you that you actually take action on your video ideas.

 While it may sound daunting at first, creating a home or office studio doesn’t have to be complicated and it doesn’t have to break the bank.
 Here’s how to set up a studio on a budget and get started as a video edupreneur.

 Think – and Plan – Before You Buy

 It’s tempting to spend hours on videography review sites looking for the best equipment, but this is a field where gear gets expensive fast.
 And, remember that people spend hours each day watching smartphone footage.
 You simply don’t need professional quality equipment to shoot video at a quality level that will work for your courses and other educational products.

 As you set out to do your shopping, take the time to make sure all the equipment and software you are considering is compatible.
 And, make sure everything you plan to purchase does actually address a real need.
 Decide on your entire wish list before you start making purchases, or you could end up with costly gear you can’t use.
 (Believe me, I speak from hard experience on this one!)

 Finally, make sure you keep in mind all of the possibilities that video offers.

 As I’ve written before, everything is a production event, and video is the perfect format to serve as the source four multiple other formats.
 These days, starting with video often means starting with livestream video, so it is definitely worth planning for the possibility of livestreaming even if it’s not something you do currently.
 You can convert a livestream into a permanent video lesson.
 And, of course, you can take all or parts of the content you capture with video and convert it into blog posts, eBooks, podcasts, and a range of other formats.